erikw/restic-automatic-backup-scheduler/README.md

 #### 2. Configure B2 Credentials Locally
 Put these files in `/etc/restic/`:
 * `_global.env.sh`: Fill this file out with your global settings including B2 keyID & applicationKey.
-A global exclude list is set here (explained in section below).
 * `default.env.sh`: This is the default profile.
 Fill this out with bucket name, backup paths and retention policy.
 This file sources `_global.env.sh` and is thus self-contained and can be sourced in the shell when you want to issue some manual restic commands.
 For example:
    ```console
    $ source /etc/restic/default.env.sh